DanteAlighierin/foot/README.md

 **disables** unicode combining completely - **no** additional data is stored.

-Furthermore, in order to improve rendering of combining characters, foot will by default try to convert base + combining characters to a pre-composed character.
+Furthermore, in order to improve the looks of the rendered combined character,, foot will by default try to convert the base and combining characters to a pre-composed character.

-This will typically look better, since we can now render a single glyph, the way the font designer intended it to be rendered.
+This will typically look better since we can now render a single glyph, the way the font designer intended it to be rendered.
 When pre-composing fails, foot will fallback to storing the combining character(s) separate from the base character, and will render the